Skip to main contentArrow Right

 Healthcare organizations increasingly need their applications to work seamlessly with EHRs like Epic, Cerner, and other clinical systems.
 SMART on FHIR is the healthcare industry standard that makes this possible.
 By leveraging OAuth 2.0 and OpenID Connect (OIDC), SMART on FHIR lets apps (and users) securely connect to any major EHR platform.

-With SMART on EHR, healthcare organizations can:
+With SMART on FHIR, healthcare organizations can:

 • Connect new apps to existing EHR systems without custom integrations